UPDATED NOVEMBER 2025

 In this world there are opportunists, scammers, schemers, and cheaters.
 Some will use AI, just like they use all technology to make a buck.
 It is what is is.
 Don’t waste time on what has been a part of human nature since the beginning of time.

-So, focus on the reality of AI’s existence and how you’ll adapt.
 AI is a tool.
 That’s it.
 Like all other tools, it requires your unique perspective and creativity.
 By embracing AI as a complementary tool and harnessing its capabilities, you can thrive as an author.

-And remember, AI doesn’t change what’s required to be a success as an author which is writing a great book and finding your readers.
+And remember, AI doesn’t change what’s required to be a success as an author, which is writing a great book and finding your readers.